mkv25-games/LD30/design/tasklist.md

 + Combat report
 + Icon language of cards should match on screen icons
 + Plain instead of blue tinted icons for units on cards
-+ Add discard count and deck count to interface
 + Switch discard and cancel buttons over
 + Standardise discard icon with interface
 + Saving of game state